What is chant?

-Around the same time, I attended a LA Archdiocese-sponsored music workshop at a Santa Monica church, led by reputable liturgists, I expected to learn more about this Missal or Graduale.
-The professional liturgists explained to us that Sing To The Lord (STL) was the document of reference for Church musicians in the USA.
+A few weeks later, at a LA Archdiocese-sponsored music workshop at a Santa Monica church, led by reputable liturgists, I expected to learn more about this Missal or Graduale.
+The professional liturgists explained to us that Sing To The Lord (STL) was the current document of reference for Church musicians in the USA.
 In STL, in which the Roman Gradual is named 7 times (paragraphs 76, 77, 115 d.,144 a., 157, 190 and 193.), including as first choice for singing at the Entrance, Offertory and Communion.
-The books used at my church were not even mentioned in STL, as many other musical practices common in parishes I was .
-Then I found out that:
+The Graduale Romanum and Simplex are the only songbooks referenced in STL.
+Yet:

-- No “Novus Ordo” Mass in LA or Orange County was following the clear recommendation of Sing to the Lord to sing from the Roman Gradual,
+- No Mass near me was then following the Church recommendation to sing from the Roman Gradual whenever possible,

-- Few professional (paid) music ministers in parishes seemed to know about the STL recommendations.
+- Few music ministers in parishes seemed to know about STL and its recommendations.
 Even less knew what the Roman Gradual was, or had ever opened the book.
-The cantors that could actually sing from the Roman Gradual were considered “specialists of an obscure academic discipline”, not singers following the 2007 instructions from the US Catholic Bishops…

-In 2016, I finally found a Mass where the music from the Roman Gradual was sung: orations and dialogues led by the priest, congregational “Ordinary”, and proper sung by the choir.
-This allowed me to practice every week the music from the Gradual.
+In 2016, a priest started in my area a Mass where the music from the Roman Gradual was sung: sung orations and dialogues, congregational singing of the “Ordinary”, and proper sung by the choir.
+I joined the schola and was able to practice every week.
 Recording myself was a practical tool for my own progress, but also to invite others to join the schola.

 As questions arose about the paradox that is liturgical music in the Catholic Church, answers have been added to explain what is an authentic implementation of the Church’s directives on Sacred Music.
-My past experience, told above, is that such implementation is both possible and good to those who participate in such liturgies.
+My past experience, told above, is that such implementation is both possible, but also a powerful tool for Evangelization.